hanscappelle/android-darkmode-example/README.md

 <uses-permission android:name="android.permission.INTERNET" />
 ```

-In xml layout added a `WebView` and loaded an example URL (see web folder for example HTML).
+In xml layout added a `WebView` and loaded an example URL (see webapp folder for example HTML).

 ## Support vs Force Dark mode